 When I think of eating disorders, one of my first thoughts is Maureen, one of the main characters of my favorite movies about ballet, Center Stage.
 Maureen, was bulimic.
 It was the first time I saw what it’s like for someone living with an eating disorder.
 And it was in a movie.
 Ironic, isn’t it?

 What I didn’t know is that there different warning signs of eating disorders.

 A person with an eating disorder might be underweight, overweight or normal weight.
 But most have distortions in their body image that can cause them to change exercise or eating habits.
 Often, people living with an eating disorder also experience depression, anxiety and/or substance use challenges.

-The most common eating disorders like anorexia nervosa, bulimia nervosa and binge eating disorder affect up to 30 million people in the United States no matter the age or gender.
+The most common eating disorders like anorexia nervosa, bulimia nervosa and binge eating disorder affect up to 30 million people in the United States.
+It effects all ages, genders, races and cultures.
 Despite eating disorders having the highest mortality rate of any mental illness, most people can’t tell when someone close to them is living with one.

 Characteristics of anorexia nervosa include:

 1. Constantly expressing disdain for their body or how unsatisfied they are with the way they look, even if they are fit and toned.

 2. Maintaining a bodyweight that is at least 15 percent below the nation average for their age and height.